roy02155/roy02155/README.md

 - 👋 Hi, I’m @roy02155
-- I’m interested in Hot springs, swimming and beach walks 👀
-- Something about blockchain 🌱
+- I’m interested in Hot springs, swimming and beach walks 👀 I would like to learn Something about blockchain 🌱
 - My Email address is royking0002@gmail.com
 - 😄 I am a man who love peace
 - ⚡ Fun fact: ...